-These days most property buyers begin their search online where they can become overwhelmed by the volume of properties that are available and the lack of response from some agents.
-Save time and money by having an effective Plan of Action.
+Most buyers begin searching online and can become overwhelmed by the volume of properties available and the lack of response from some agents.
+Save time and money, you need an effective PLAN OF ACTION.

+LOCATION, location, location.
 Location is the most important factor for anyone to consider when buying a property.
-Your own perfect location in France will depend on your reason for buying and your priorities.
+Your own perfect location will depend on your reason for buying and your priorities.

 WHERE?
-France offers plenty of diversity, from the mountain landscapes of the Alps and Pyrenees to the yacht lined coasts of the Riviera on the Cote d'Azur, the urban chic of cities of Toulouse, Bordeaux, Nice and Tours to the escapism of its peaceful rural landscapes.
+France offers plenty of diversity, from the mountain landscapes of the Alps to the yacht lined coasts of the riviera on the Cote d'Azur, the urban chic of cities of Toulouse, Bordeaux and Nice to the escapism of its peaceful rural landscapes.
 Do as much research as you can about what each area has to offer before narrowing down your options.

 WHY?
 Second home hunters usually buy within reasonable reach of ferry ports or airports for ease of access.
 Those relocating for a new life in France will need to consider how close their new home is to shops, schools, work and services.
 If you intend to use the property for rental income you should look to buy in one of the more popular areas.

 IMPROVED LIFESTYLE - One of France’s biggest attractions is its gentle pace of life.
-Many buyers actively seek out remote rural properties whereas those hoping to find work or with school age children may need a property within easy reach of towns and good transport links.
+Many buyers actively seek out rural properties while those looking to work or with children may want a property in easy reach of towns and transport links.

 Be clear about your budget – deciding how much you can afford is as important as knowing where to buy.